Saturday, Oct. 3rd

 6:30 am - 10 am: Set up, Parking, & Traffic Direction

-9 am - 1 pm: Info Table, Parade Support, Music Stage Support, Cider Pressing Support & Parking
+9 am - 1 pm: Info Table, Parade Support, Cider Pressing Support & Parking

 9 am - 1 pm: Tear Down, Parking, & Traffic Direction